 Previously, I have studied extensively about the deterioration of tissues and organs in the context of neurodegenerative diseases and cancers.
-The CDT TERM interdisciplinary programme provides the opportunity for me to put a positive spin on my previous knowledge owing to its fundamental concepts of early disease detection and individualised therapeutics to improve patient quality of life.
+The CDT TERM interdisciplinary programme has provided me with the opportunity to place a positive spin on my previous knowledge owing to my research project's fundamental concepts of early disease detection and individualised therapeutics to improve patient quality of life.

 My current work is centred on molecular imaging to shed light on the molecular evolution of abdominal aortic aneurysms (AAA).
 This work involves implementing preclinical models of AAA to better understand the changes in cell proliferation associated with AAA progression using methodologies such as in vivo PET/CT imaging, ex vivo whole-organ gamma counting, and ex vivo autoradiography with novel radiotracers.
 These methodologies are further supported by immunohistochemical tissue staining, gel electrophoresis, and Western blotting techniques in my project.
 Once established, these non-invasive imaging technologies hold immense promise for early and precise diagnostic methods for effective patient stratification as well as personalised therapeutic approaches.

 - MSc Cancer Studies